Crown Equipment Corporation: Manufacturing facilities

-Crown manufactures 85 percent of the parts used in its lift trucks, producing components ranging from wire harnesses to electric motors.
-Crown’s lift truck manufacturing facilities include over 1500000 sqft in west central Ohio.
+Crown manufactures up to 85 percent of the parts used in its lift trucks, producing components ranging from wire harnesses to electric motors.
+Crown's lift truck manufacturing facilities include over 1500000 sqft in west central Ohio.
 Crown also has manufacturing facilities in North Carolina, Indiana and Illinois.
 It has manufacturing, distribution and sales operations in Germany and Mexico.
 Since April 2006, Crown has been manufacturing hand pallet trucks in a 150000 sqft facility in Suzhou, China.